Why Shade Matters at PNC Park

 For Afternoon Day Games (2:00-4:00 PM)

-Third base side seating (the northwestern side) is your primary target for afternoon shade at PNC Park.
-The upper deck overhang provides excellent protection to lower bowl seats along the third base line.
-Club level sections on the third base side benefit from both structural overhang and the favorable sun angle created by the NNE orientation.
-Upper deck sections on the third base side offer direct afternoon protection.
+First base side seating is your primary target for afternoon shade at PNC Park.
+The upper deck overhang provides excellent protection to lower bowl seats along the first base line.
+Club level sections on the first base side benefit from both structural overhang and the favorable sun angle created by the 120° orientation.
+Upper deck sections on the first base side offer direct afternoon protection.

-Field-level seating along the third base foul line experiences increasing shade as the afternoon progresses and the sun moves westward.
-Seats closer to the third base corner benefit from cumulative shade advantage throughout the game.
-The river views on the first base side are stunning but come with afternoon sun exposure—trade some scenery for comfort by moving to third base.
+Field-level seating along the first base foul line experiences increasing shade as the afternoon progresses and the sun moves westward.
+Seats closer to the first base corner benefit from cumulative shade advantage throughout the game.
+The river views on the third base side are stunning but come with afternoon sun exposure—trade some scenery for comfort by moving to first base.

 For Morning/Early Afternoon Games (Before 2:00 PM)

-Morning games see the sun rising from the east, putting the first base (southeastern) side in direct sun.
-First base side upper deck sections experience some morning shade from the overhang, but this is secondary compared to third base afternoon advantages.
+Morning games see the sun rising from the east, putting the third base side in direct sun.
+Third base side upper deck sections experience some morning shade from the overhang, but this is secondary compared to first base afternoon advantages.
 The riverfront location and river views are tempting, but morning sun exposure is genuine on that side.

-By early afternoon, the third base side begins gaining shade advantage.
-If you're attending a morning game, expect first base sun exposure initially.
-However, most Pirates day games fall in afternoon time slots, making third base shade planning the primary consideration.
+By early afternoon, the first base side begins gaining shade advantage.
+If you're attending a morning game, expect third base sun exposure initially.
+However, most Pirates day games fall in afternoon time slots, making first base shade planning the primary consideration.

 Seasonal Shade Guide at PNC Park

 Spring games (April-May) feature moderate Pennsylvania temperatures and the sun at a moderate angle.
-Third base shade becomes increasingly important as temperatures climb through May.
+First base shade becomes increasingly important as temperatures climb through May.
 Summer games (June-August) are peak warmth season—shade becomes increasingly valuable.
 The afternoon sun is strong, making upper deck overhang protection important.
-Third base club level and upper deck sections are preferred during summer.
+First base club level and upper deck sections are preferred during summer.

 Pro Tips for Staying Cool